Successful Steps on the Path to Australian Migration

 - But wait, there’s more!
 Following your session, you will receive:

-- Finally, having reviewed your Discovery Session recording and read your MAP: Migration Action Plan you still have the chance to revert to Sarah by email with any questions that arise.
+- Finally, having reviewed your appointment recording and read your MAP: Migration Action Plan you still have the chance to revert to Sarah by email with any questions that arise.
 That’s right, we don’t just leave you hanging!

 You now have everything you need to turn your dream into a reality.